 Is it worth signing up for Beachbody on Demand so you can get Barre Blend?

 I’m sure you know my answer to this by now.

 Yes.
 I’m completely sold on this program.

 Sign up for your free trial of Beachbody on Demand so you can try out these workouts for yourself.

-My full review of Les mills on Demand (they have another barre workout series that you should try if you like this one)
+Les mills on Demand (they have another barre workout series that you should try if you like this one)